PROGRAM PHASES

 3. Phase Three - Maintain and Sustain

-4. Phase Four - Thrive and Launch
+4. Phase Four - Launch and Thrive

 CORE PRINCIPLES

-EXTERNAL WORKSHOPS/GROUPS
+WORKSHOPS/GROUPS

 EQUIP.
 EMPOWER.
 CONNECT.
 GROUPS (EEC)